bocharsky-bw/bow/README.md

-bow
+BoW
 ===

-Bow CMS is a PHP ready-to-use CMS based on Symfony 2 framework
+BoW CMS is a PHP ready-to-use CMS based on Symfony 2 framework

 Symfony Standard Edition
 ========================